Generalised Fisher Information in Defective Fokker-Planck Equations: The Generalised Fisher Information

 Moreover, for $\psi=\psi_2$ we have that

 \end{itemize} In the remainder of this section we will explore the convergence to zero of the generalised Fisher information under the Fokker-Planck flow of both $f$ and $g$.
-We will focus on two cases: \begin{itemize} \item\textit{Arbitrary $\psi$}: In this case we will recover the same decay result that was found in \cite{AE}.
-This result will be shown in its full generality, which includes the case where $\D$ \textit{is} degenerate. \item \textit{$\psi=\psi_2$}: In this case we will rely on the spectral decomposition of $L^2\pa{\R^d,f_{\infty}^{-1}}$ by $L$ and show that if the initial condition is spectrally farther than $V_1$ from the equilibrium space $V_0$, i.e. if $f_0 \in V_1^{\perp}$, then the convergence of the generalised Fisher information is faster than the previous estimate. \end{itemize} We would like to remind the reader that we are assuming that $\D$ and $\C$ are such that $\D$ is diagonal and $\D=\C_s$ (as remarked after Theorem \ref{thm:simpliedDC}). \begin{theorem}[Arbitrary $\psi$] Consider equation \eqref{eq:fokkerplanck} with a positive semi-definite diagonal matrix $\D$ and a positive stable matrix $\C$ such that $\D=\C_s$, and such that conditions \eqref{item:cond_semipositive}--\eqref{item:cond_no_invariant_subspace_to_kernel} are satisfied.
+We will focus on two cases: \begin{itemize} \item\textit{Arbitrary $\psi$}: In this case we will recover the same decay result that was found in \cite{AE}. \item \textit{$\psi=\psi_2$}: In this case we will rely on the spectral decomposition of $L^2\pa{\R^d,f_{\infty}^{-1}}$ by $L$ and show that if the initial condition is spectrally farther than $V_1$ from the equilibrium space $V_0$, i.e. if $f_0 \in V_1^{\perp}$, then the convergence of the generalised Fisher information is faster than the previous estimate. \end{itemize} We would like to remind the reader that we are assuming that $\D$ and $\C$ are such that $\D$ is diagonal and $\D=\C_s$ (as remarked after Theorem \ref{thm:simpliedDC}). \begin{theorem}[Arbitrary $\psi$] Consider equation \eqref{eq:fokkerplanck} with a positive semi-definite diagonal matrix $\D$ and a positive stable matrix $\C$ such that $\D=\C_s$, and such that conditions \eqref{item:cond_semipositive}--\eqref{item:cond_no_invariant_subspace_to_kernel} are satisfied.
 Let $f_0$ be a unit mass element of $ L^1_+\pa{\R^d}$ and $g_0\in L^1\pa{\R^d}$ be given such that there exists $t_0\geq 0$ such that $\mathcal{I}_\psi^{\PP}(f(t_0), g(t_0)|f_\infty) < \infty$.
 Let $f,g$ be the solutions to the (possibly degenerate) Fokker-Planck equation with initial data $f_0,g_0$.
 If $\PP$ is a positive definite matrix that satisfies

 for some $\lambda>0$, then for any $t>t_0$

 and as such for any $t\geq t_0$

 \end{theorem} \begin{remark} The fact that $f_0\in L^1_+\pa{\R^d}$ and has a unit mass implies, according to Theorem \ref{thm:propertiesoffokkerplanck}, that $f(t)$ is positive for all $t>0$.
 Moreover, $f,g\in C^\infty\pa{\R_+\times \R^d}$, so no regularity issues arise.
 Thus, the generalised Fisher information in the above theorem is well defined (taking values in $[0, \infty]$). \end{remark} \begin{remark} For a given positive stable $\C$, the supremum of the attainable $\lambda$ in \eqref{eq:CPcondition} is $\mu$, the spectral gap of $\C$.
 If all $\lambda\in R_\mu$ are non-defective, $\lambda = \mu$ can actually be reached if $\PP>0$ is chosen appropriately (for its construction see the proof of Lemma 4.3 in \cite{AE}). \end{remark}